oconnor663/cell_talk/readme.txt

   - side note, Mutex is always Sync, RwLock is not
 - these are all fundamentally similar. they're all about getting your hands on &mut
 - but there's another interior mutability type that's really different: Cell
-- Cell can .get() and .set() through a shared reference, with zero overhead.
+- Cell .set() through a shared reference, with zero overhead.
 There is no lock, no state.
+- Most common use case is .get() with Copy types.
 - non-Copy contents can be taken (or into_inner'd) but not cloned
   - why not? wait until the end.
 - advanced reference and slice casts (from_mut and as_slice_of_cells)